- Single and Dual 32k Digital MCA & Pulse Processor

 – Ripple < 5 mVpp.

-– Polarity LED identifies positive or negative channel by color
+– Front Panel Polarity LED identifies positive or negative output for each channel by colour.

 – Preamplifier power supply output connector; two units; DB9 type.